Managing a "Spooky" Horse: An Alternative to Desensitizing (Part 2)

 The first step in helping the horse relax is to gain control of our own nervous system.
 By creating our own space of safety and using the breath to help remain calm and grounded we can begin to have a positive influence on the horse.
 If we are freaking out we aren’t going to convince the horse that they are safe!
-Our energy will affect theirs, so activating our own parasympathetic nervous system by taking deep breaths and slowly exhaling is the best place to begin.
-We also need to set clear boundaries for ourselves, if we don’t feel safe on the horse we can work with them on the ground first.
+Our energy will affect theirs, so activating our own parasympathetic nervous system by taking deep breaths and slowly exhaling is a great place to begin.
+We also need to set clear boundaries for ourselves.
+If we don’t feel safe on the horse we can work with them on the ground first.
 We can use a wand (dressage whip) to keep the horse out of our space without touching them with it.
-If the horse is pushy or ignores boundaries we can make a noise with the wand (what I call the loud windshield wiper) to get their attention and a response.
+If the horse is pushy or ignores boundaries we can make a noise with the wand to get their attention and a response.
 While this may not be calming for the horse, it will ensure our own safety so that we can begin to have a positive influence.

 BLOCKING AVOIDANCE REQUIRES CONSISTENT BOUNDARIES